 You must be a Medicare-enrolled provider to bill and get paid for providing Medicare-covered dental services.

-If you’re not a Medicare-enrolled provider, visit Medicare Provider Enrollment to learn how to enroll.
-Or, you can provide services incident to services of a Medicare-enrolled physician or other practitioner.
+If you’re not a Medicare-enrolled provider, you can provide services incident to services of a Medicare-enrolled physician or other practitioner.
 We’ll pay the Medicare-enrolled practitioner who bills for these services.
 These services must meet:

 - The requirements for incident to services